lsst-sitcom/sitcomtn-164/index.md

 rotated by 90 degrees.
 This rotation symmetrizes the noise contribution under shear distortion and allows the authors to analytically derive the correction term for noise bias in the shear response {cite:p}`Anacal_Li2025`.
-The resulting correction is not only accurate but avoids the need for calibration of noise bias with external simulations, maintaining the fully analytical nature of the shear response pipeline.
+The resulting correction is not only accurate but also avoids the need for calibration of noise bias with external simulations, maintaining the fully analytical nature of the shear response pipeline.

 ### Bright Star Mask